kristopherkyle/Corpus-Linguistics-Working-Group/pos_tagging_5.md

 ## Getting started (again)
 In the last tutorial, we created a decision tree classifier that achieved 92.5% accuracy using a decision tree classifier and a small dataset.
 In this tutorial, we will add a couple of features to our feature set.
 We will also add a more precise accuracy analysis function from [Tutorial 3](pos_tagging_3.md).
 Finally, we will add a "real world" tagging function that will allow us to tag sample sentences to further explore the strengths/weaknesses of our taggers.

+Note that a .zip file with all pre-trained models (except for the random forest, as the model was 1.4 GB) can be [downloaded here]()

 ### Feature set
 ```python
 def simple_features3(input_sent,idx,token): #takes a sentence as input (with word and tag specified), outputs a more feature-rich version